-As of December 31, 2016, Videotron's cable network consisted of fibre-optic cable and of coaxial cable, covering approximately 2.8 million homes and serving approximately 2.2 million customers in the Province of Québec.
-Its network is the largest broadband network in the Province of Québec covering approximately 79% of premises and, according to its estimates, its fibre-optic network is covering approximately 81% of the business customers located in the Province of Québec.
+As of December 31, 2017, Videotron's cable network consisted of fibre-optic cable and of coaxial cable, covering approximately 2.9 million homes and serving approximately 2.3 million customers in the Province of Québec.
+Its network is the largest broadband network in the Province of Québec covering approximately 79% of premises.
 Its extensive network supports direct connectivity with networks in Ontario, the Maritimes and the United States.

 Videotron's cable television network is comprised of four distinct parts including signal acquisition networks, main headends, distribution networks and subscriber drops.
 The signal acquisition network picks up a wide variety of television, radio and multimedia signals.
 These signals and services originate from either a local source or content provider or are picked up from distant sites chosen for satellite or over-the-air reception quality and transmitted to the main headends by way of fibre-optic relay systems.
 Each main headend processes, modulates, scrambles and combines the signals in order to distribute them throughout the network.
 Each main headend is connected to the primary headend in order to receive the digital MPEG2/MPEG4 signals and the IP backbone for the Internet services.
 The first stage of this distribution consists of a fibre-optic link which distributes the signals to distribution or secondary headends.
 After that, the signal uses the hybrid fibre coaxial cable network made of wide-band optical nodes, amplifiers and coaxial cables capable of serving up to 30 km in radius from the distribution or secondary headends to the subscriber drops.
-The subscriber drop brings the signal into the customer's television set directly or, depending on the area or the services selected, through various types of customer equipment including settop boxes and cable modems.
+The subscriber drop brings the signal into the customer's television set directly or, depending on the area or the services selected, through various types of customer equipment including settop boxes and cable telephony modems.